vanderpoolrr/TidyTuesday/README.md

 ## [2020-08-25 - Data: Chopped](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-08-25/readme.md)

 This week* it was about exploring data from the TV show Chopped.
-[R code to generate figure](/20200825_Chopped_clean.R)
+[R code to generate figure](/20200825_Chopped_clean.R)  (missed posting the analysis and figure at the time: uploaded 12/9/2020)

 ![Ratings on the Chopped TV show](/20200831_Chopped.png "Ratings on the Chopped TV show")

-* missed posting the analysis and figure at the time (uploaded 12/9/2020)

 ## [2020-08-19 - Data: Plants in Danger](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-08-18/readme.md)